FeiJiang-UoM/FeiJiang-UoM.github.io/_pages/about.md

 <span class='anchor' id='Teaching_Experiment'></span>
 # 📖 Teaching Experiment
+- *2025.08*: Teaching Assistance (TA) for the undergraduate student exchange program between the School of Earth Sciences, Zhejiang University, China, and The University of Manchester, UK.
 - *2025.01 - 2025.06*: Teaching Assistance (TA) for EART11200 - The Natural Scientist's Toolkit, The University of Manchester, UK.
 - *2025.01 - 2025.06*: Teaching Assistance (TA) for EART60702 - Earth and Environmental Data Science, The University of Manchester, UK.
 - *2024.08*: Teaching Assistance (TA) for the undergraduate student exchange program between the School of Earth Sciences, Zhejiang University, China, and The University of Manchester, UK.